The Judd School: Early years: 1888–1918

 The Judd School was established in 1888, but the need for a secondary school to supplement Sir Andrew Judd's Grammar School, a public school (now called Tonbridge School) was acknowledged as early as 1870.
-It was revealed that only one in 200 of its students was the son of a Tonbridge tradesman, as was required in its endowment.
+It was revealed that only one in 200 of its pupils was the son of a Tonbridge tradesman, as was required in its endowment.
 Tonbridge School was founded in 1553 by Sir Andrew Judd, who made a fortune in the Muscovy fur trade during the 16th century.
 His endowment was left in the hands of the Skinners Company, who agreed to fund the establishment of a commercial school in Tonbridge in 1875.
 However, the Charity Commissioners – empowered by the 1869 Endowed Schools Act to govern the establishment of charitably funded schools – directed that the £20,000 provided by The Skinners' Company for this cause be taken to neighbouring Tunbridge Wells, where it was used to establish The Skinners' School in September 1887.

 Demand persisted for a similar school in Tonbridge; in July 1888, William J. D. Bryant, previously an assistant master at Tonbridge School, was named headmaster of Sir Andrew Judd's Commercial School, which opened on 17 September at Stafford House in East Street, Tonbridge.
 The funds were provided by a loan of £13,000 repaid over the next 20 years with income from the Judd Foundation (of which The Skinners' Company were trustees), which rapidly increased when the leases on the Sandhills Estate in London were renewed in 1906.
 The school also benefited from at least £500 per year from the Judd Foundation, after funding for Tonbridge School was reduced.
 Although established on a tentative basis, the school's early success led to its move to a larger, purpose-built site in south Tonbridge in 1896.

 William Bryant retired as headmaster in 1908 and was replaced by John Evans, appointed in preference to the 217 other applicants for the post.
 Previously headmaster of Ashford Grammar School, Evans took up his new position at the conclusion of the autumn term.
 He oversaw a period of change and modernisation, including the transition from gas to electric lighting, and the introduction of a house system in 1909.
 Soon after the outbreak of the First World War the school was requisitioned by the War Office to house two brigades, from Folkestone and Aldershot.
-In 1917, the school Cadet Corps was established, which within one month consisted of 120 students.
+In 1917, the school Cadet Corps was established, which within one month consisted of 120 pupils.
 The following year, and according to Taylor (1988) "much to the Headmaster's distaste", the first female teachers were appointed after the deaths of several male members of staff.